amigavision/AmigaVision/README.md

 ### What is the difference between AmigaVision, MegaAGS and AGS?

 In the beginning, there was an Amiga launcher called [Arcade Game Selector], aka.
 [AGS].
 This is the software you interact with to launch a game or demo from the collection.
-This software was originally written by [Per Olofson], and is now maintained by the AmigaVision team.
+This software was originally written by [Per Olofsson], and is now maintained by the AmigaVision team.

 Initially, AmigaVision was called MegaAGS, and focused mostly on being the best Amiga setup for MiSTer.
 It was using the [Arcade Game Selector] (AGS) launcher.